Bugs Bunny: World War II

 Bugs' popularity soared during World War II because of his free and easy attitude, and he began receiving special star billing in his cartoons by 1943.
 By that time, Warner Bros. had become the most profitable cartoon studio in the United States.
-In company with cartoon studios such as Disney and Famous Studios, Warners pitted its characters against Adolf Hitler, Benito Mussolini, Francisco Franco, and the Japanese.
+In company with cartoon studios such as Disney and Famous Studios, Warners pitted its characters against Adolf Hitler, Benito Mussolini, Francisco Franco, and the Japanese Empire.
 Bugs Bunny Nips the Nips (1944) features Bugs at odds with a group of Japanese soldiers.
 This cartoon has since been pulled from distribution due to its depiction of Japanese people.
-One US Navy propaganda film saved from destruction features the voice of Mel Blanc in "Tokyo Woes" (1945) about the propaganda radio host Tokyo Rose.
-He also faces off against Hermann Göring and Hitler in Herr Meets Hare (1945), which introduced his well-known reference to Albuquerque as he mistakenly winds up in the Black Forest of "Joimany" instead of Las Vegas, Nevada.
+One US Navy propaganda film saved from destruction features the voice of Mel Blanc in Tokyo Woes (1945) about the propaganda radio host Tokyo Rose.
+He also faces off against Hermann Göring and Hitler in Herr Meets Hare (1945), which introduced his well-known reference to Albuquerque, New Mexico as he mistakenly winds up in the Black Forest of "Joimany" instead of Las Vegas, Nevada.
 Bugs also appeared in the 1942 two-minute U.S. war bonds commercial film Any Bonds Today?, along with Porky and Elmer.

 At the end of Super-Rabbit (1943), Bugs appears wearing a United States Marine Corps dress blue uniform.
 As a result, the Marine Corps made Bugs an honorary Marine master sergeant.
 From 1943 to 1946, Bugs was the official mascot of Kingman Army Airfield, Kingman, Arizona, where thousands of aerial gunners were trained during World War II.
 Some notable trainees included Clark Gable and Charles Bronson.
-Bugs also served as the mascot for 530 Squadron of the 380th Bombardment Group, 5th Air Force, U.S. Air Force, which was attached to the Royal Australian Air Force and operated out of Australia's Northern Territory from 1943 to 1945, flying B-24 Liberator bombers.
-Bugs riding an air delivered torpedo served as the squadron logo for Marine Torpedo/Bomber Squadron 242 in the Second World War.
+Bugs also served as the mascot for 530 Squadron of the 380th Bombardment Group, Fifth Air Force, United States Air Force, which was attached to the Royal Australian Air Force and operated out of Australia's Northern Territory from 1943 to 1945, flying Consolidated B-24 Liberator heavy bombers.
+Bugs riding an air-delivered torpedo served as the squadron logo for Marine Torpedo/Bomber Squadron 242 in the Second World War.
 Additionally, Bugs appeared on the nose of B-24J #42-110157, in both the 855th Bomb Squadron of the 491st Bombardment Group (Heavy) and later in the 786th BS of the 466th BG(H), both being part of the 8th Air Force operating out of England.